Cooch Behar killings turning point, BJP to be routed from north Bengal: Bimal Gurung | Politics

-Asserting that Saturdays firing by the CISF in Cooch Behar, which claimed four lives, would prove to be a ''turning point'' in Bengal polls, Bimal Gurung, the chief of one of the two GJM factions, claimed that the BJP would face the wrath of voters in the remaining four phases of polling in the northern part of the state.
+Asserting that Saturday's firing by the CISF in Cooch Behar, which claimed four lives, will be a ''turning point'' in Bengal polls, Bimal Gurung, the chief of one of the two GJM factions, claimed that the BJP is set to face the wrath of voters in the next four phases of elections, especially in the northern part of the state.

 Gurung, in an interview with PTI, reaffirmed that ''statehood is a dream nurtured by every Gorkha'' living in the hills, while also noting that the TMC's pitch for a ''permanent political solution'' and the overall development of Darjeeling and its adjoining areas sounds ''very encouraging''.